 Looking for a new workout venue?
 Try the pool.
 Water has several properties that make it a unique environment in which to move.
-Archimedes’ principle of buoyancy states that when an object is placed in water, it experiences upward thrust equal to the weight of the fluid displaced (Konilan).
-This means that buoyancy works opposite of gravity, and that a person in water will experience less weight than on land.
-This is useful for a person with arthritis, back pain, or after surgery therapy, as well as simply adding variety to one’s workout.
+Archimedes’ principle of buoyancy states that when an object is placed in water, it experiences an upward thrust equal to the weight of the fluid displaced (Konilan).
+This means that buoyancy works the opposite of gravity and that a person in water will experience less weight than on land.
+This is useful for a person with arthritis, back pain, or after-surgery therapy, as well as simply adding variety to one’s workout.

-Resistance is created by the viscosity of a liquid, and is proportional to the velocity of movement through the liquid (Konilan).
+The viscosity of a liquid creates resistance and is proportional to the velocity of movement through the liquid (Konilan).
 This resistance to movement makes aquatic therapy an ideal medium for strength training (Foley).
 By altering the speed of movement, an exercise can be made easier or more challenging.

 2) Squats, lunges, and calf raises are all great functional movements made easier in the pool.

-3) Treading water or deep water jogging with a floatation belt are great cardiovascular exercises without excessive pounding – easier on the feet, knees, and back.
+3) Treading water or deep-water jogging with a floatation belt are great cardiovascular exercises without excessive pounding — they are easier on the feet, knees, and back.

 Many exercises can be advanced by the use of hand paddles, ankle floats, and increased speed of movement.
 Talk to a physical therapist to see how aquatic exercises can be incorporated into your exercise routine.